 The United States is home to many cities out of which some are rated as the Most Expensive Cities in the US.
-It is a common phenomenon for people to relocate and move from one city to another for business reasons, new jobs or simply planning a vacation but it is very vital that they are aware of the Most Expensive Cities to live in the US 2021.
+It is a common phenomenon for people to relocate and move from one city to another for business reasons, new jobs, or simply planning a vacation but it is very vital that they are aware of the Most Expensive Cities to live in the US in 2021.
 Having an idea of the cost of living in a city and how expensive the city lifestyle is before making a move to reside in such a city.

 TOP 10 MOST EXPENSIVE CITIES IN THE US 2021

 Employment opportunities, lifestyle, sports, gastronomy, and entertainment are the major factors that draw the attention of the majority of people who want to live in the city and thus causing an increase in urban migration thereby making life in the city quite expensive.
 Below are cities that are considered to be

 The top 10 Most Expensive Cities in the US 2021

 - New York City

 Also Read: Top 10 oil and Gas Companies in the USA

 New York City occupies the first spot on our list of Most Expensive Cities in the US 2019.
 The city leads others among the Most Expensive Cities to live in the US in 2021.
 Life in New York City is really costly and expensive.
 The cost of living in New York City is 120% higher than the national average.